Avery S. from Illinois

 I have been in treatment for 15 months.

 Do you have any coinfections?
 If so, which ones?

 I do not have any coinfections but I do have CIRS (Chronic Inflammatory Response Syndrome) which is very common with people who have Lyme Disease.
 CIRS is where my body can’t get rid of toxins which makes the Lyme treatment even more tricky and difficult to go through like many coinfections.

 What types of treatments have you you tried?

-I have tried 5 different kinds of oral antibiotics, hundreds of supplements along with different diets like Paleo and Gluten Free, Message therapy, Physical therapy, Acupuncture, Lidocaine patches, along with many medications to keep my symptoms more manageable
+I have tried 5 different kinds of oral antibiotics, hundreds of supplements, along with paleo/gluten free diets, massage therapy, physical therapy, acupuncture, Lidocaine patches, along with many medications to keep my symptoms more manageable.

 List up to 5 of your biggest (past or current) symptoms: